-These areas of learning are taught within the context of family life taking care to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBT parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures) along with reflecting sensitively that some children may have a different structure of support around them (for example: looked after children or young carers).
+These areas of learning are taught within the context of family life taking care to ensure that there is no stigmatisation of children based on their home circumstances.
+(Families can include single parent families, LGBT parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures.)
+Alongside this, we must reflect sensitively that some children may have a different structure of support around them (for example: looked after children or young carers).
+See Appendix 3 for where books regarding different relationships are taught within our curriculum.